Thomas Dailey - The Tribune

 Thomas Alfred Dailey, 76, of Crown City, died Thursday, March 12, 2021, at St. Mary’s Medical Center, Huntington, West Virginia.

-A funeral service will be held at 2 p.m.
-Wednesday at Hall Funeral Home in Proctorville.
-Visitation will be held one hour prior to the service.
-Burial will follow in Miller Memorial Gardens in Miller.
+Funeral service will be 2 p.m.
+Wednesday at Hall Funeral Home and Crematory, Proctorville, with Pastor Brady Lipscomb officiating.
+Burial will follow in Miller Memorial Gardens.
+Proctorville.
+V.F.W.
+Post 6878 will conduct military graveside rites.

 Condolences may be expressed to the family at www.ehallfuneralhome.com.